 The Short Version

-EV Picked is a research-and-aggregation site, not a hands-on testing lab.
+EV Picked is a research-and-aggregation site, not a product-testing lab.
 We do not own Teslas in every trim.
 We do not run rolling 30-day owner trials on every accessory.
 We do not have a product photography studio.
-What we do is read manufacturer specs, verify Amazon listing data weekly through an automated browser script, and aggregate themes from thousands of verified-purchase Amazon reviews and active Tesla subreddits.
+What we do is read manufacturer specs, re-check Amazon listing data on a weekly schedule, and aggregate themes from thousands of verified-purchase Amazon reviews and active Tesla subreddits.
 The goal is to compress 40 browser tabs of fitment-checking and forum-spelunking into a single comparison page that respects your time.

 Every article on this site is built using the workflow below.
 The output is a comparison page that any Tesla owner could fact-check against the manufacturer pages and live Amazon listings in 10 minutes.
 We aim for accuracy you could verify yourself, not for first-person test claims we cannot back up.